MayankFawkes/BSNL_FTTH/README.md

-# BSNL_FTTH
+# BSNL FTTH
-BSNL FTTH data useage app
+BSNL FTTH data useage app is free to use